 What insurance cover do I need to take out?

 As well as your personal and medical insurance, you will need to take out insurance to cover the rental vehicle and this has to be taken out with the rental company to cover damage to the vehicle and third parties.
-We recommend that, for peace of mind, members take out the fully inclusive package offered by the rental companies.
+We recommend that, for peace of mind, you take out the fully inclusive package offered by the rental companies.
 This reduces the accident excess to a minimum and covers all potential damage, and can include other benefits such as no one-way fee or free outside furniture.

 What is the security deposit?

 Generally most companies ask you to leave a security deposit, usually payable by credit card, as a deposit against damage to the vehicle.
 Sometimes the money is actually deducted from your account and then re-credited upon the return of the vehicle.
 You may lose (or gain) a small amount depending on the exchange rates at the time of the transaction.
 Some companies just take an imprint of your card.
-You will be required to return the vehicle in the same state of cleanliness as when you picked up the vehicle.
+You will be required to return the vehicle in the same state of cleanliness as when you picked it up.

 Do they have manual or automatic transmission?

-Generally most vehicles have manual transmission, except for the United States where automatic transmission is the norm.
+Generally most vehicles have manual transmission, except for the United States and Canada where automatic transmission is the norm.
 It is possible to rent an automatic vehicle in most countries if this is your preference.
 In all cases we will endeavour to find a vehicle to suit your requirements.

 What are the motorhomes like?

 Many of the rental motorhomes we use are manufactured especially for the rental market and not the private ownership market, so do not necessarily expect to see the same standard as your own motorhome.
 In each country, we can offer a range of different types and sizes to suit your requirements and budget.
 In general it would be true to say that North American motorhomes enjoy a more luxurious ‘spec’ than southern hemisphere vehicles.
 However some companies, such as KEA, offer premium vehicles with solar panels, DVD players, water filters and more.
 Other companies operate in economies of scale with large depots running large fleets with vehicles sometimes with high mileages.
 We use our experience to match you to the right type of motorhome that will suit your needs.

 How much fuel will I need?
 How expensive is it?